-We began by creating fairy houses with materials that were sourced from the local dollar store.
-Some twigs we found in the woods and some moss from logs were glued onto the mini birdhouses, with magical results!
+We began by creating a story setting that included fairy houses sourced from the local dollar store.
+Some twigs we found in the woods and some moss from logs were glued onto the mini houses, with magical results!
 My kids, aged 3 & 6 at the time, also painted a few other houses that we sealed with a clear and waterproof coat of Modge Podge to improve durability and weather resistance.

 Step 3: Fairy Garden Landscaping

 Here are some more great ideas for gardening with kids!
-Come follow me on Pinterest to get loads of awesome ideas!
+Join me on Pinterest for curated inspiration.

 Follow Me on Social!